oobabooga/text-generation-webui/01-‐-Chat-Tab.md

 ### Instruction-following models

 There are two kinds of models: base models, like Llama and GPT-J, and fine-tuned models, like Alpaca and Vicuna.
-Fine-tuned models are trained starting from base models, most often with the goal of getting the model to understand and respond to instructions just like ChatGPT does.
+Fine-tuned models are trained starting from base models, most often to get the model to understand and respond to instructions just like ChatGPT does.
 Let's call such models *instruction-following models*.

 Each instruction-following model was trained on a specific prompt format, and you have to use that exact prompt format if you want the model to follow your instructions as accurately as it can.